Privacy Notice

 Data Retention

-• COPO obscures your email address and omits your name from the COPO Application Programming Interface (API) method results after a manifest submission.
+• COPO omits your email address, ORCid identifier (ID) and name from the COPO Application Programming Interface (API) method results after a manifest submission.
 However, your email address will be submitted to public repositories and will be visible on public records as a metadata submitter.

 • Access to the web and security logs containing personal data are restricted to the relevant COPO team developers